tanchunsiong/zoom_meetingsdk_linux_rawdatademos/readme.md

 There is a seperate `readme for docker.md`
 Dockerfile targetting different distros are found in their own folder (Dockerfile-centos, Dockerfile-Ubuntu .....)
-Currently this is tested on Centos 9 (limited functionality where getting JWT Token from Web Service does not work) Centos 8
+Currently this is tested on
+- Centos 9 (functionality where custom function of fetching JWT Token from Web Service does not work, main SDK function works fully)
+- Centos 8
-Ubuntu 22
+- Ubuntu 22
-dorowu/ubuntu-desktop-lxde-vnc:focal
+- dorowu/ubuntu-desktop-lxde-vnc:focal

-## pulse audio is configured using setup-pulseaudio.sh
+## pulse audio is configured using scripts

-The setup is done via setup-pulseaudio.sh, this need to be run prior to running this project in a docker environment.
+The setup is done via `setup-pulseaudio.sh` and `setup-pulssaudio-centos.sh`, this need to be run prior to running this project in a docker environment.
 The script starts the pulseaudio service, creates a virtual speaker, a virtual microphone, and a zoomus.conf file in the docker environment.

-## Additional libraries references
+## References : Additional libraries which might be used

 dbus (dbus-git, dbus-selinux, dbus-xdg-docs) fontconfig (fontconfig-git, fontconfig-ubuntu)